 Figure 11(b) shows the mass flow variations influence the heat transfer coefficient ratio as well as the friction factor ratio for the cases of the concentric and the eccentric receivers.
-The use of nanofluid elevates the heat transfer
+The use of nanofluid elevates the heat transfer coefficient on the inside of the absorber tube by 16.5% and raises the flow resistance to approximately 1.18 times that of the system without nanofluid.

-Figure 11. $Nu{co}/Nu{ec}$ and $f{co}/f{ec}$ vs LT - HTF temperature.
+Figure 11.
+Nu{co}/Nu{ec} and f{co}/f{ec} vs LT - HTF temperature.